tdilauro/Simplified-wiki/Library-Registry.md

 ### Alternate coverage criteria

 Most registry entries represent public libraries who serve everyone in a small geographic area.
 On its own, "coverage area" handles these collections.
 But some collections are different.

-Instant Classics and the Internet Archive's Open Library serve everyone with Internet access.
-Open Ebooks and NLS BARD cover the entire United States, but serve only subsets of the US population.
-It is not practical to specify in machine-readable form the requirements for every library of this type.
-We need a human-readable description of who qualifies for access for each such collection, and we should be able to create some basic groupings: "universal", "educational", "accessibility", "commercial", etc.
+* Instant Classics and the Internet Archive's Open Library serve everyone with Internet access.
+* Open Ebooks and NLS BARD cover the entire United States, but serve only subsets of the US population.

+It is not practical to specify in machine-readable form the requirements for every library that doesn't fit the "everyone in a small area" mold.
+Instead, we need a human-readable description of who qualifies for access for each such collection.
+We should be able to create some basic groupings: "universal", "educational", "accessibility", "commercial", etc.

 ### Vendor ID information